P A R T I E S !!

 left: John Budlong.
 Right: Theo Veenkamp (click on any photo to enlarge)

 The Budlongs were Theo's adopted family during his year at McLean High School.
-Theo was our American Friends Service Committee (AFS) Exchange Student from the Netherlands, a place where, unlike New Orleans, the dikes hold.
+Theo was our American Friends Service Committee (AFS; a Quaker group) Exchange Student from the Netherlands, a place where, unlike New Orleans, the dikes hold.

 Theo Veenkamp (& Eli)